 The differences between Black Democrats, Republicans, and independents are stark when it comes to participation in elections.
 Most respondents reported being registered to vote at similar rates regardless of partisan affiliation, ranging between 79% for no-lean independents and 82% for self-identified Democrats.
 Democrats and Democratic-leaning Black Census respondents were the most likely to report having voted in 2018 (84%), 2020 (95%), and 2022 (86%), Democratic-leaning independent respondents voted at slightly lower rates in 2018 (74%).
 2020 (88%), and 2022 (75%).
 By contrast, Republican and independent (including Republican-leaning) respondents were less likely to say they voted in the three previous elections.
-Black Census respondents were 13 points less likely to report voting in 2022 than Democrats (73%), 15 points less likely in 2020 (80%), and 20 points less likely to vote in 2018 (64%).
-Respondents who identified as independents or Republican-leaning independents were the least likely to report voting in 2022, 78% reported voting in 2022, and 62% in 2018.
+Black Census respondents who identify as Republican were 13 points less likely to report voting in 2022 than Democrats (73%), 15 points less likely in 2020 (80%), and 20 points less likely to vote in 2018 (64%).
+Respondents who identified as independents or Republican-leaning independents were the least likely to report voting in the previous three elections.
+About six in ten (62%) reported voting in 2022, 78% reported voting in 2020, and 62% in 2018.
 Overall, Black Census respondents who identify as Democrats seem more motivated to participate in elections than those who identify as Republicans or independents.